ppyne/imagick/README.md

 ## How to build

 Create a directory in the path served by your web server.

 Review the content of the script `make.sh` and adapt it to your project or your environment.

 Make the script `make.sh` executable (`chmod +x ./make.sh`).

+Feel free to add new functions to `imagick.c` and `index.html`, and ask for a pull request to make your work available to as many people as possible.

 And enjoy.

 ## Notes